Python and Fuzzy Front End

 outer = list(map(lambda x: list(map(lambda y: x*y, v1)), v2))

-Still, if you are more into this kind of maths, you should use numpy.
+Still, if you are more into this kind of maths, you should use numpy

 One-liners

-Since python blocks are organized using indentations, sometimes too many if’s or for’s create visual mess.
 If the blocks aren’t particularly long or complex, it is worth considering formatting them using one-line statements.

 Variable number of arguments